 Our first endeavour into the world of active control.
-Project Aptos aims to develop an aerodynamic active stabilisation system for future sounding rockets.
+Project Aptos aims to develop an aerodynamic vertical active stabilisation system for future sounding rockets.

 Render of the Pathfinder rockets couplets